 - Real Food Rots: Don’t buy in bulk when you don’t plan to eat the food before it spoils, loses flavor, loses nutrients, etc. (e.g. don’t buy a massive bottle of toasted sesame oil if you rarely cook Asian dishes.
-Or, maybe it is time to buy the bigger bottle and explore cooking a variety of Asian dishes.
-You can find many delicious, real food Asian dishes you like.
-That’s true for Tex-Mex, Indian, Mediterranean, and so on.
+Or better yet, maybe it is time to buy the bigger bottle and explore cooking a variety of Asian dishes.
+Just keep them “real.”

 - Look Forward.
 Keep in mind you may be spending more money up front, but you are saving in the long run.

 - No Processed Foods: Buying food-like substances in bulk NEVER makes sense.
 The price or sale should be a moot point.
 When it’s around, you’ll eat it.

 6. Items on Sale:

 Purchase items on sale, ONLY when it makes sense.

 - Flexibility: When you purchase real food, just be ready to use it.
 It’s real, so it won’t last forever.
 Remember your meal plan, but let it be a resource.
 This is when you’ll appreciate being flexible.